yu-lab-vt/AQuA/README.md

 **5/9/2020:**

-Some users think the results in first step are good enough.
-So this update allows users to skip step 2,3 and 4 so that the first step can be directly used to analyze features.
+Some users think the results in first step are all they need.
+This update allows users to skip step 2,3 and 4 so that the first step can be directly used to extract features.

 **5/8/2020:**

 This update changes the estimated noise in step 1.
-Previous version estimated the noise before smoothing and used it to detect active regions, which is unreasonable since the detection is based on the smoothed data.
+Previous version estimated the noise before smoothing and used it to detect active regions, which created inconsistency since the detection is based on the smoothed data.
-The current version estimates the noise after smoothing.
-With the accurate estimation, users can feel safe to set the intensity threshold as 2 or 3 instead of adjusting this parameter very hard.
+This updated version estimates the noise after smoothing.
+With the accurate estimation, users can feel safe to set the intensity threshold as 2 or 3 instead of adjusting this parameter extensively and empirically.

 **2/5/2020:**